 Freedom is just about as difficult as you think it is going to be.

-Notice: F.Y.I., as much as some would like to believe it true, this appears to be a bogus quote:
+Notice: F.Y.I., as much as some would like to believe it true, this appears it may be a bogus quote:

 "Inasmuch as every government is an artificial person, an abstraction, and a creature of the mind only, a government can interface only with other artificial persons.
 The imaginary, having neither actuality nor substance, is foreclosed from creating and attaining parity with the tangible.
 The legal manifestation of this is that no government, as well as any law, agency, aspect, court, etc. can concern itself with anything other than corporate, artificial persons and the contracts between them."
 S.C.R.
 1795, Penhallow v.
 Doane's Administraters (3 U.S. 54; 1 L.Ed.
 57; 3 Dall.
 54), Supreme Court of the United States 1795